H.R. 1189: National Plan for Epilepsy Act

 Why it matters

-The bill’s findings cite more than $54 billion a year in epilepsy-related health care costs, with nearly 3,000,000 adults and 456,000 children affected nationwide.
+The bill's findings cite more than $54 billion a year in U.S. health care costs tied to epilepsy, with nearly 3,000,000 adults and 456,000 children affected.
 H.R.
-1189 would force the federal government to publish one coordinated epilepsy plan, measure progress every year, and put patients and caregivers on the advisory council shaping it.
+1189 would put HHS in charge of one national epilepsy plan, with patients and caregivers on the council shaping it, quarterly public meetings, and annual progress reports to Congress through 2035.

 H.R.
-1189 tells the Health and Human Services Secretary to create and keep updating a National Plan for Epilepsy.
-In plain English, that means one federal roadmap for research, diagnosis, treatment, care coordination, data collection, and public input.
+1189 tells HHS to create and keep updating a National Plan for Epilepsy.
+One federal roadmap covering research, diagnosis, treatment, care coordination, and data, instead of leaving the work spread across half a dozen agencies.

 H.R.
 1189 Bill Summary